 Simply Paving Cortile Cream 600 x 600£842.18 Buy Now

 Simply Paving Cortile Dark Grey 600 x 600£842.18 Buy Now

 It’s Important You Design Your Deck or Patio Properly…

 There’s a lot more that goes into creating a great looking patio or deck than we’ve discussed here.
 The design shapes you use play an even more critical role than which materials you use.
-So it’s really important to spend a little bit of time deciding which shapes will suite your home and work with the rest of your garden.
+So it’s really important to spend a little bit of time deciding which shapes will suit your home and work with the rest of your garden.

 Learn more, attend one of our FREE Fast Track Garden Design online classes…